 Sometimes, they will fight with each other, strangle each other, or just not work well together.
 Certain plants and trees draw in animals that will eat the other plants around them.
 Sometimes, a plant or tree will disturb the natural levels in the soil, killing the other plantlife.

-You have to be careful when it comes to planning your gardens.
+Careful planning is important when planting a garden.
 If you have trees and you want to add some plants, start with these that will play nicely with most trees:

 - Extremely hardy to all types of soils and debris